 My brothers and I grew up in a small, three-bedroom brick ranch under the roof of two loving parents.
 The boys moved out by the time I was eight, leaving me to exist as an only child for the rest of my youthful days.
-My parents were often the hosts of their church’s Bible study group and various other social gatherings, where I was always welcomed no matter my age.
+My parents were often the hosts of various social gatherings, where I was always welcomed no matter my age.

 I can’t remember how early it started; but at some point in my childhood my memories become flooded with the sweetness of a full home.
 There always seemed to be someone who was in need of a place to stay, be it for a few nights or a few months.
 It was without judgement or reservation that my parents continuously opened their doors to whomever needed it, providing friendship, solace and love.